-- 1. Connect both sensor flanges to the pipe flange via a ground cable and ground them. - 2.
-If $DN \le 300$ (12"): Mount the ground cable directly on the conductive flange coating of the sensor with the flange screws. - 3.
-If DN ≥ 350 (14"): Mount the ground cable directly on the metal transport bracket.
-Observe screw tightening torques: see the Sensor Brief Operating Instructions. - 4.
-Connect the connection housing of the transmitter or sensor to ground potential by means of the ground terminal provided for the purpose.
+- A004208 - 1.
+Connect both sensor flanges to the pipe flange via a ground cable and ground them. - 2.
+Attach the connection housing of the transmitter or sensor to ground potential by means of the ground terminal provided for this purpose. - 3.
+For DN $\leq$ 300 (12"): Mount the ground cable directly on the conductive flange coating of the sensor with the flange screws. - 4.
+For DN $\geq$ 350 (14"): Mount the ground cable directly on the metal transport bracket.
+Observe the screw tightening torques: see the Brief Operating Instructions for the sensor.